IBM PS/2: Micro Channel architecture

 With certain models to the IBM PS/2 line, Micro Channel Architecture (MCA) was also introduced.
 MCA was conceptually similar to the channel architecture of the IBM System/360 mainframes.
-MCA was technically superior to ISA and allowed for higher speed communications within the system.
+MCA was technically superior to ISA and allowed for higher-speed communications within the system.
 The majority of MCA's features would be seen in later buses with the exception of: streaming-data procedure, channel-check reporting, error logging and internal bus-level video pass-through for devices like the IBM 8514.
 Transfer speeds were on par with the much later PCI standard.
-MCA allowed one-to-one, card to card, and multi-card to processor simultaneous transaction management which is a feature of the PCI-X bus format.
+MCA allowed one-to-one, card-to-card, and multi-card to processor simultaneous transaction management which is a feature of the PCI-X bus format.

 Bus mastering capability, bus arbitration, and a primitive form of plug-and-play management of hardware were all benefits of MCA.
 Gilbert Held in his 2000 book Server Management observes: "MCA used an early (and user-hostile) version of what we know now as 'Plug-N′-Play', requiring a special setup disk for each machine and each card."
 MCA never gained wide acceptance outside of the PS/2.

 When setting up the card with its disk, all choices for interrupts and other changes were accomplished automatically by the PC reading the old configuration from the floppy disk.
 This made necessary changes, then recorded the new configuration to the floppy disk.
 This meant that the user must keep that same floppy disk matched to that particular PC.
-For a small organization with a few PCs, this was annoying, but less expensive and time consuming than bringing in a PC technician to do installation.
+For a small organization with a few PCs, this was annoying, but less expensive and time-consuming than bringing in a PC technician to do installation.
 But for large organizations with hundreds or even thousands of PCs, permanently matching each PC with its own floppy disk was a logistical nightmare.
 Without the original, (and correctly updated) floppy disk, no changes could be made to the PC's cards.

-In addition to the technical setup, legally, royalties were required for each MCA-compatible machine sold.
-There was nothing unique in IBM insisting on payment of royalties on the use of its patents applied to Micro Channel-based machines.
-Up until that time, some companies had failed to pay IBM for the use of its patents on the earlier generation of Personal Computer.

 Keyboard/mouse

 Layout

-The PS/2 IBM Model M keyboard used the same 101-key layout of the previous IBM PC/AT Extended keyboard, itself derived from the original IBM PC keyboard.
+The PS/2 IBM Model M keyboard used the same 101-key layout of the previous IBM PC/AT Extended keyboard.
 European variants had 102 keys with the addition of an extra key to the right of the left Shift key.